evrenmturan/Growth-curves/readme.md

 # Growth-curves
-Program to test various growth curves against data.

-Regression options include:
+_growth-curves.py_ automatically tests various growth curves against provided experimental data with a selection of different regression options.
+The outputs of the program include:

+ - A summary of results, including a list of models tested with their AIC, R2 and adjusted R2 values
+ - Plots of each model
+ - Data for each model that will allow the plots to be reproduced

+The program can perform three different types of regression:

  - Ordinary Least Squares (OLS)
-	 + linear loss
-	 + soft_l2 loss
+ - Inverted OLS (OLS_i)
  - Orthogonal Distance Regression (ODR)

-These can be specified in Input.txt along with the data file.
+OLS should be used if the age estimate is without error, OLS_i should be used if the y value (size, mass, etc.) is without error, and ODR should be used if there is error in both variables.

+OLS(_i) can be used with linear or soft l1 loss.
+Soft l1 is less sensitive to the presence of outliers and can lead to a more robust regression.

+## How to use
+To use the program simply fill in the necessary information in Input.txt file.
+One needs to provide the location of the experimental data, the method of regression, and the number of points used in the plotting.
+The experimental data must be provided in a text file (with . as the decimal separator).

+The first line in the file should be the data title, followed by the range desired in the final plots, followed by a blank line and the data in column format.
+The first column should be age and the second column should be the growth parameter.

-## Curves
+## Available Models

 A wide range of models are provided for fitting.
-Note that some models can issues in their fit, especially ones with a large number of parameters.
-If a model is fitted and gives a parameter with a large range, e.g. c = (0 +- 4)e6, this means that this parameter is fitted extremely loosely, and a more reduced form of the model would have been appropriate.
-Use of such a  model is therefore cautioned.
+Note that some models can issues in their fit, and may result in errors.
+If a model is fitted and gives a parameter with a uncertainty, e.g. c = (0 +- 4)e6, this means that this parameter is fitted extremely loosely, and a more reduced form of the model may have been appropriate.
+Use of such a  model is cautioned.

-## Available Models
-If number of parameters are not stated in the below, assume 3 parameter form is used.
+The list of models available follows.
+Note that some models become extremely sensitive when inverted and are not used in the inverted OLS problem.
+If number of parameters are not stated in the below, then assume this is a 3 parameter form.
 ### OLS and ODR

  - Gompertz